Instructions to authors

 Duško Lopandić (ed.), Regional initiatives in Southeast Europe: multilateral cooperation programs in the Balkans, Institute of International Politics and Economics, Belgrade, 2001, 24–32.

-Theodor Winkler, Brana Marković, Predrag Simić & Ognjen Pribićević (eds), European Integration and the Balkans, Center for South Eastern European Studies, Belgrade & Geneva Center for the Democratic Control of the Armed Forces, Geneva, 2002, 234–7.
+Theodor Winkler, Brana Marković, Predrag Simić & Ognjen Pribićević (eds), European Integration and the Balkans, Center for South Eastern European Studies, Belgrade & Geneva Centre for the Democratic Control of the Armed Forces, Geneve, 2002, 234–7.

 Michael Levi, “The Organisation of Serious Crimes”, in: Mike Maguire, Rod Morgan & Robert Reiner (eds), The Oxford Handbook of Criminology, Oxford University Press, Oxford, 2003, 878–84.
 (878–9 или 878).